Blog Post

 It’s a pretty useful tool for SEO.

-Add a sitemap to the search console.
+Add a Sitemap to the Search Console

-If you’re using WordPress install a plugin called Yoast SEO which will provide a sitemap for you.
+If you’re using WordPress, install a plugin called Yoast SEO, which will provide a sitemap for you.

 WIX and Squarespace both automatically generate a sitemap.